exakat/exakat/docs/Rules.rst

 It is possible to throw an exception, and, in the same time, assign this exception to a variable.

+However, $e will never be used, as the exception is thrown, and any following code is not executed.

 .. code-block:: php

    <?php